-TUI University is committed to the pursuit of truth and to its transmission.
+Trident University International is committed to the pursuit of truth and to its transmission.
 The integrity of the University as an institution of higher learning requires proper autonomy and freedom.
-This freedom is the freedom to examine data, to question assumption, to be guided by evidence, to be a learner, and to be a scholar.
-Such freedom implies that any faculty member whose teaching is questioned should be subject to the judgment of one's peers only in accordance with the accepted rules of academic due process to be determined by the Vice President for Academic Affairs.
-It also implies the recognized role of the faculty to make recommendations regarding policy decisions which affect the educational program, to be considered for action by the Vice President for Academic Affairs and the President and CEO.
+This freedom is the freedom to examine data, to question assumptions, to be guided by evidence, to be a learner, and to be a scholar.
+Such freedom implies that any faculty member whose teaching is questioned should be subject to the judgment of one's peers only in accordance with the accepted rules of academic due process as determined by the Vice President for Academic Affairs.
+It also implies the recognized role of the faculty to make recommendations regarding policy decisions which affect educational programs, to be considered for action by the Vice President for Academic Affairs and the President and CEO.

 The obligation of the faculty is to distinguish in their teaching between personal and partisan opinions and convictions grounded in sources and methods appropriate to the respective disciplines.
-The obligation of the student is to be a responsible participant in the academic activities of TUI University.
+The obligation of the student is to be a responsible participant in the academic activities of Trident University International.